PuddleSec/healthcare-security-blueprint/threat-modeling/README.md

 ### 🌟 Overview

-This folder provides resources and templates for conducting effective **threat modeling**, enabling developers to identify and mitigate potential security risks during product development.
+This folder provides resources and templates for effective **threat modeling**, enabling developers to identify and mitigate potential security risks during product development.

 ---